 As colleges and universities work to diversify their campuses, many elite institutions are turning towards transfer students, Elissa Nadworny writes for NPR.

-For instance, this fall, Princeton University admitted 13 transfer students—the first transfer admissions in nearly three decades, writes Nadworny.
+Princeton University, for example, admitted 13 transfer students in fall 2018—the first transfer admissions in nearly three decades, writes Nadworny.
 Nine of the 13 students enrolled.
 "They're bringing perspectives out of their experience that would otherwise be lacking here," says Keith Shaw, the director of Princeton's transfer, veteran, and non-traditional student programs.

 "It's not like you admit nine students, and it's suddenly wildly changed the campus culture," Shaw adds.
 But enrolling those students "goes a long way towards changing the campus culture and making it a little bit more reflective of the broader American public that it's drawing on."